Yoga Of Eating Food With Hands

 immediately pacifies the sense of vision, smell, taste and touch.

-Silence is observed, in order for the sense of hearing to be as less stimulated as possible and take the stimulus from the sub vocalization of the sound of chewing.
-All of this helps in the activation of salivary glands and salivary amylase (enzyme responsible for aiding in the catabolic action on he food).
+Silence is observed, in order for the sense of hearing to be as less stimulated as possible and take the stimulus from the sub-vocalization of the sound of chewing.
+All of this helps in the activation of salivary glands and salivary amylase (enzyme responsible for aiding in the catabolic action on the food).
 The five sensory organs (eyes, ears, nose, tongue and skin) when engaged in the activity of eating food in the above said traditional method, have minimal outgoing tendencies and the senses go into the anabolic or energy conservation mode so that this energy is utilized for digestion.

 The five organs of action – hands, feet, organs of reproduction, organs of elimination and vocal cords have the tendency to respond according to the information collected by the five sensory organs and are generally catabolic in nature.